The Last Son

 - It's important to note that the Kryptonians learned from experience when creating The Law of Riona Prime.
 Basically, they gave what was essentially a single Kryptonian generator to a race that had been devastated by an asteroid impact, the Kryptonians having calculated that the species would likely be driven into extinction if left alone.
 The race destroyed themselves warring over the generator in a manner of weeks, with the Law created to ensure that the tragedy would never be repeated.

 - The Galactic Confederacy later offered intergalactic membership to Earth.
-Needless to say, Earth is divided on its decision on being involved on the galactic stage and the United Nations is left to debate on this at a later date; however, the deadline is interrupted by the alien invasion and leaving the entire planet littered with damaged Skrull and Kree ships left to be plunder and salvaged.
+Needless to say, Earth is divided on its decision on being involved on the galactic stage and the United Nations is left to debate on this at a later date; however, the deadline is interrupted by the alien invasion and leaving the entire planet littered with damaged Skrull and Kree ships left to be plundered and salvaged.

 - Xeno Fiction: Occurs from Krypto's POV in "A Boy and his Dog".